-As at the date of the PDS, the Fund has no borrowing, however the two SPVs in which the Fund owns shares does have borrowings.
-However, as detailed in section 2.5 the Fund may borrow up to 65% of the Gross Realisable value of each property development to be acquired in order to fund any purchase.
+As at the date of this disclosure, the Fund has no borrowings.

+However, as detailed in section 2.5 of the PDS, the Special Purpose Vehicles (SPVs) in which the Fund invests has the ability to borrow up to 70% of the TDC (total development cost) value of each property development to be acquired in order to fund any purchase.